cotarr/collab-frontend/README.md

 * All 4 repositories must be started to use this demo.

-All files on this website are protected.
+All files on this website are access restricted and require login.
 No website files will load until the user successfully provides a username and password.
 Any unauthorized attempt to view the page will redirect the browser to the oauth2 authorization server.
 After successful entry of username and password,